Ayadmin12hb/dentist/README.md

 ## Features
 - add, edit and delete employees - admin only
 - add clients - authenticated user
-- add, edit and delete visits - authenticated user, the system verifies whether the doctor is available at a given time
+- add, edit and delete visits - authenticated user; the system verifies whether the doctor is available at a given time
 - add, edit and delete branch offices - admin only
-- assign an employee to the office - admin only, an employee can be assigned to multiple offices and can also be "detached" from the office, all appointments for the selected employee in the selected office are deleted
+- assign an employee to the office - admin only; an employee can be assigned to multiple offices and can also be "detached" from the office, all appointments with the selected employee in the selected office are deleted
 - check the details of the branch office - authenticated user
 - check the details of the visit - authenticated user
-- a calendar view - authenticated user, the calendar shows free and busy times/dates? for all doctors, an employee can filter by doctors and branch offices
+- a calendar view - authenticated user; the calendar shows free and busy dates and times for all doctors, an employee can filter by doctors and branch offices
 - change the password - authenticated user